kallaway/100-days-of-code/r1-log.md

 And, I reviewed my code about green screen algorithm.

 Feelings: Feeling headache and a little confused about what to study, I think I need to learn algorithms and related javascript, but I want to take software development fundamentals certicate, too.
 Already finished some parts; but I checked out the book and it's covering a lot.
 Lynda has courses ; but they are explained in python not C#.
 I don't know how I can study both JavaScript, C# and SQL.

+Day 64: February 05, 2020

+Today's Progress: First, I tried to decode the steganography quiz questions and solved them and upgraded certificate to honors.
+Watched videos about object oriented design in general and in python.
+Started doing algorithm challenges and spent time watching data structures course in general.
+I was trying to finish more; but time passed quickly.

+Feelings: I am feeling good, just when I see people's project I get jealous, then I try to say to myself that my focus is not designing a page right now, keep going.
+I am studying different things and everyone has different goals.
+If I turn my attention into those things, I will not feel that I am doing what I need to do.
+This is my motivation and reality.